Point72/csp/docs/wiki/api-references/Input-Output-Adapters-API.md

 - **`ts_type`**: the timeseries type you want to get the data on.
 This can be a `csp.Struct` or basic timeseries type
 - **`msg_mapper`**: the `MsgMapper` object discussed above
 - **`topic`**: the topic to subscribe to
 - **`key`**: The key to subscribe to.
-If `None`, then this will subscribe to all messages on the topic.
+If `None` or `""`, then this will subscribe to all messages on the topic.
 Note that in this "wildcard" mode, all messages will tick as "live" as replay in engine time cannot be supported
 - **`field_map`**: dictionary of `{message_field: struct_field}` to define how the subscribed message gets mapped onto the struct
 - **`meta_field_map`**: to extract meta information from the kafka message, provide a meta_field_map dictionary of meta field info → struct field name to place it into.
   The following meta fields are currently supported: